×

 Thinking & Exploring Life Through the Making of Art

-Journal Entry: Water & Sky, Cradle of Life, Art and Expression
+Journal Entry: Water & Sky : Cradle of Life & Art

 Journal Entry: Water & Sky.
 Sunset on Kaanapali Beach, Maui.
 Series: Water and Sky.
 A pointillist painting of a technicolor sunset common in Hawaii.

-Water & sky, a cradle and a harbor – we are held in comfort and an iron-tight grip.
+Water & sky : cradle & harbor.
+We are held in comfort and an iron-tight grip.
 Existence without either is impossible for life as we know it.
-The atmosphere abounds with possibilty, a harbor of life, a source of danger, and death.
-Tiny, we are cradled with ease within a vastness beyond our control and not of our making.
+The atmosphere & hydrosphere abound with possibilty and danger.
+We sit within a vastness beyond control and not of our making.

 Sunset on Kaanapali Beach, Maui

-I believe making art is a method of transcribing mental perceptions.
-Turning the seen and unseen into a visual image or object of some kind.
-From a world view, my work explores the many aspects of the ecosphere.
-The Earth’s hydrosphere and it’s atmosphere sit as two components within this encompassing system.
-Like the sun’s rays, language provides illuminating light.
+Art is a method of transcribing mental perceptions.
+Often, turning the seen and felt into visual images or objects.
+Viewed from above, my work explores the many aspects of the ecosphere.
+Within this system, the Earth’s hydrosphere and atmosphere function as components.
+Penetrating beams of sunlight appear in the guise of language and look deeper.

 The Waters of …